ading2210/ender-x4/journal.md

 I also researched every part I needed to buy and found that it barely fits in my $300 budget.

 ![A screenshot of a spreadsheet with the costs of each part.](images/bom_cost.png)

+## 4/12/25 - Set up Repository and Publish (4 hrs)

+I wrote the README for this repository, added more images, added the license and published the repo publicly.

+I also made a PR in the [Infill website repo](https://github.com/hackclub/infill/pull/63) to improve their build scripts.
+This journal markdown file contains a lot of relative image URLs pointing to files within this repo.
+Before, this wasn't supported and I would be forced to replace all of them with absolute URLs.